-Alex Kecojevic, DrPH, MPH, Assistant Professor
+Alex Kecojevic, DrPH, MPH, Associate Professor

 Dr. Kecojevic received a DrPH from the Drexel University School of Public Health, an MPH from the Johns Hopkins School of Public Health, and an undergraduate degree in Biology from the University of Western Ontario in Canada.
 He is a public health researcher who combines quantitative and qualitative research methods to study substance use, LGBT health, high-risk youth, and HIV/AIDS.
-Dr. Kecojevic teaches Health Research Methods I and II, Drugs and Health, Introduction to Public Health, LGBTQ Health, Human Sexuality, and HealthyU.
+Dr. Kecojevic teaches Health Research Methods I and II, Drugs and Health, Introduction to Public Health, LGBTQ Health, Internship in Public Health, Human Sexuality, and Healthy U.

-William Kernan, EdD, MPA, MCHES, Professor and Department Chairperson
+William Kernan, EdD, MPA, MCHES, Professor

-Dr. Kernan holds master's degrees in public health administration and health education as well as a doctorate in health education from Columbia University.
-Dr. Kernan is a master certified health education specialist with expertise in substance abuse prevention and graduate student health.
+Dr. Kernan holds master's degrees in public health administration and health education as well as a doctorate in health education from Columbia University's Teachers College.
+Dr. Kernan is a master certified health education specialist with expertise in substance abuse prevention, community food systems, cultural competence, and graduate student health.
 As a former Peace Corps volunteer and United Nations staff member, he also has a special interest in global health, culture, and food systems.
-Dr. Kernan teaches Program Planning, Global Health Issues, Food and Community, Stress Management, Cultural Dimensions of Health, and the Internship courses in Public Health and Health Education.
+Dr. Kernan teaches Program Planning, Health Communication Methods, Global Health Issues, Food and Community, Stress Management, Cultural Dimensions of Health, and the Internship course in Public Health Education.